Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Magnetic moment properties

 In Ref. \cite{Sharma:2024wpc}, the authors have performed a systematic calculation of the magnetic moment properties of the single-charm compact pentaquarks with $J^P=(1/2^-,\,3/2^-,\,5/2^-)$.
-Among them, the $uud\bar uc/udd\bar dc$-type single-charm compact pentaquarks and the $DN/D^*N$-type single-charm molecular pentaquarks may have the same quantum numbers and quark configurations.
-In Fig. \ref{MMC}, we compare the magnetic moment properties of the single-charm molecular pentaquarks and the single-charm compact pentaquarks with the same quantum numbers and quark configurations.
-As shown in Fig. \ref{MMC}, we find that there exists the significant differences for the magnetic moment properties of the single-charm molecular pentaquarks and the single-charm compact pentaquarks with the identical quantum numbers and quark configurations.
-This is particularly evident in the comparison between the $D^*N$-type single-charm molecular state with $I(J^P)=0(3/2^-)$ and the $udd\bar dc$-type single-charm compact pentaquark with $I(J^P)=0(3/2^-)$.
-Thus, the magnetic moment properties can provide the key observables for distinguishing the single-charm molecular pentaquarks and the single-charm compact pentaquarks with the same quantum numbers and quark configurations.
+Among them, the $uud\bar uc/udd\bar dc$ compact pentaquarks and the $DN/D^*N$ molecular pentaquarks may have the same quantum numbers and quark configurations.
+In Fig. \ref{MMC}, we compare the magnetic moment properties of the single-charm molecular and compact pentaquarks with the same quantum numbers and quark configurations.
+As shown in Fig. \ref{MMC}, there exists the significant differences for the magnetic moment properties of the single-charm molecular and compact pentaquarks with the identical quantum numbers and quark configurations.
+This is particularly evident in the comparison between the $D^*N$ molecular state with $I(J^P)=0(3/2^-)$ and the $udd\bar dc$ compact pentaquark with $I(J^P)=0(3/2^-)$.
+Thus, the magnetic moment properties can provide the key observables for distinguishing the single-charm molecular and compact pentaquarks with the same quantum numbers and quark configurations.

-Based on the above numerical results, the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks are crucial for elucidating their inner structures, which can serve as the crucial clues for distinguishing their spin-parity quantum numbers and configurations in experimental studies.
-Thus, we look forward the future experiments focusing on the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.